 My only pair of shoes were riddled with holes, and I knew Mama didn’t have money to buy me new ones.

 “What did we do to deserve such a pitiful life?”
-I asked Ruthie Ann that night as I lay in bed crying.
+I asked Ruth Ann that night as I lay in bed crying.

 “All the praying in the world and Mama can barely do anything for us.
 Gus won’t do anything.
 What’s God doing?”
 I demanded, loud enough for Mama to hear.

-Ruthie Ann turned over on her side with her back to me.
-She knew as well as I did that Mama believed it was a sin to question God and she had no desire for Mama to think she’d played a role in my infidelity.
+Ruth Ann turned over on her side with her back to me.
+Mama believed it was a sin to question God, and Ruth Ann had no desire for Mama to think she’d played a role in my infidelity.

-I rearranged the pieces of cardboard covering the holes in the soles then tried them on with the dress Mama had made me.
+I rearranged the pieces of cardboard covering the holes in the soles and tried them on with the dress Mama had made me out of bargain bin fabric.
 I studied myself in the mirror and thought about the upcoming days when I’d have no lunch or lunch money.
 I hated the thought of relying on Margie to keep my insides quiet underneath shoddy clothes and raggedy shoes.
 School days were longer when you began them hungry and remained that way until the last bell rang.

 When I left the house on the morning of the first day of ninth grade, I bypassed Our Mother of Mercy and walked until I got tired.

-I stopped in front of Ferguson’s Barbecue & Tavern and watched as Mr. Ferguson wiped down plastic menus then placed them between napkin holders and arranged the bottled barbecue sauces on the tables.
+I stopped in front of Ferguson’s Barbecue & Tavern and watched as Mr. Ferguson wiped down plastic menus, placed them between napkin holders, and arranged the bottled barbecue sauces on the tables.
 The sweet, smoky fragrance of charred meat permeated the air as my mouth watered, and I wished I could go inside and place an order.

 I noticed a help-wanted poster in the window when I turned to leave.